Jackeyxie/BgpEvpnCoreMonitor/README.md

 exec /usr/local/bin/BgpEvpnCoreMonitor
 no shut
 ```
 If you want to set the switch so that the agent only checks for ESI interfaces once upon initialization, set the option ESICHECK to "False".
-This can be safely used if the number of ESI interfaces configred do not change.
+This can be safely used if the number of ESI interfaces configured does not change.

 The benefit of skipping this change is that the interfaces can be enabled/disabled a little faster, as the sub routine to check for configured ESI interfaces at time of BGP EVPN failure is skipped.